Defining Moments Canada

 - To deliver all commemorations in broad-based collaboration with all of our partners – educational, heritage, institutional, public, private and corporate – to mark significant ‘moments’ of national import

-We wish to thank Veterans Affairs Canada for their generous support.
+We wish to thank the Government of Canada for their generous and on-going support.